davidmginn/AzureNotificationHub/README.md

 #### Unicast/Multicast

 Sends to a specific user/group of users.
-This is done by using a sigle tag within the expressing
+This is done by using a single tag within the expression

 ```
 user_davidmginn